AleCisMar/VirTaK/README.md

 ## Installation and setup

-### Download the repository as a ZIP archive or clone the repository with:
+Clone the repository with `git clone`.
+Alternatively you can download the repository as a ZIP archive and unpack it.

 ```{bash, eval=FALSE, echo=TRUE}
 git clone https://github.com/AleCisMar/VirTaK.git
 ```

-Once unpacked, within the VirTak directory:

-### Create VirTaK environment with all dependencies from environment.yml file:
+Once unpacked, within the VirTak directory, create the VirTaK environment with all dependencies from environment.yml file:

 ```{bash, eval=FALSE, echo=TRUE}
 conda env create -f environment.yml